5 Terrific Hikes Around Asheville

 Be on the lookout for a small pond and dam located near the beginning of the trail.
 This once was storage for the town of Sylva’s drinking water.

-Also, along this hike you will see a mixed hardwood forest, plentiful ferns, moss taking over everything possible and, in the correct season, plentiful wildflowers and blueberries.
+Also, along this hike, you will see a mixed hardwood forest, ferns, and moss taking over everything.
+In the correct season, you’ll see plentiful wildflowers and blueberries.
 Wildlife thrives in these woods.
-Bear scat is present, so be sure to make your presence known.
+You may encounter some bear scat (and maybe even a bear), so be sure to make your presence known.

 - Waterproof shoes